-Motors work through electromagnetism.
+Motors work through the principles of electromagnetism.
 If you run electricity through a wire, it creates a magnetic field.
 If you coil the wire around a rod and run electricity through the wire, it creates a magnetic field around the rod.
-When you surround that rod with other magnets, the rod will rotate as the magnets attract and repel each other.
+One end of the rod will have a north magnetic pole and the other will have a south pole.
+Opposite poles attract one another, like poles repel.
+When you surround that rod with other magnets, the rod will rotate from the attractive and repulsive forces.

 Every electric motor has two essential parts: one stationary, and one that rotates.
 The stationary part is the stator.
 Though configurations vary, the stator is most often a permanent magnet or row of magnets lining the edge of the motor casing, which is usually a round plastic drum.

-Inserted into the stator is the rotor, usually consisting of copper wire coiled around an axle.
-When current is applied to the coil, the resulting magnetic field interacts with that created by the stator, and the axle begins to spin.
+Inserted into the stator is the rotor, usually consisting of copper wire wound into a coil around an axle.
+When electric current flows through the coil, the resulting magnetic field pushes against the field created by the stator, and makes the axle spin.

 An electric motor has another important component, the commutator, which sits at one end of the coil.
 It is a metal ring divided into two halves.
 It reverses the electrical current in the coil each time the coil rotates half a turn.
 The commutator periodically reverses the current between the rotor and the external circuit, or the battery.
 This ensures that the ends of coils do not move in opposite directions, and ensures that the axle spins in one direction.